ycpcs/cs101-spring2018/assign/assign04.md

 Out of 100 points:

--   Allow user to enter initial configuration (from milestone 1): 20
+-   Declaration of an array to represent the playing field: 10
+-   Loop to read a value for each position of the playing field: 10
+-   Store each position value in the appropriate array element: 10
+-   Loop to print a "picture" (line of text) of the playing field: 10
 -   Tip first domino, print dominos: 10
 -   One timestep:
-    -   Loop to change successors of tipping dominoes to "ready to tip": 20
+    -   Loop to change successors of tipping dominoes to "ready to tip": 10
-    -   Loop to change "ready to tip" to tipping: 20
+    -   Loop to change "ready to tip" to tipping: 10
     -   Print dominos at end of timestep: 10
 -   Loop to simulate 10 timesteps: 20